Elliott School, Putney: History

 After 1956 Elliott evolved from 'Flagship Comprehensive' to Language College and survived as a Mixed Comprehensive while local Mayfield Girls' and Wandsworth Boys' closed.
 In 1992, Elliott School, Pullman Gardens, was made a Grade II Listed Building and given Grant Maintained Status and in 1999 this was replaced by Foundation School Status.

 In the 2003 New Year Honours, former headmaster Victor Burgess was awarded the OBE for services to education.

+In October 1994 Ofsted reported that "This is a good school with outstanding features".

+In October 1998 Ofsted declared that "Elliott is an outstandingly well led and managed school".

-In March 2009, despite the sixth form provision being praised as "Good", an Ofsted inspection judged the main school provision "Inadequate" and the school was placed on 'Special measures' and its board of governors replaced with an interim executive board.
+In March 2009, despite the sixth form provision being praised as "Good", an Ofsted inspection judged the main school provision "Inadequate".
+The school was criticised for inadequate resources to facilitate effective teaching.
+The school was placed on 'Special measures' and its board of governors replaced with an interim executive board.
 Mrs Margaret Peacock, Head of Chestnut Grove School in Balham, assumed the role of interim Headteacher in June 2009 before handing over the reins to Mark Phillips (formerly head of de Stafford School in Caterham, Surrey) in April 2010.

 Under Phillips, after a successful Ofsted inspection in November 2010, the school was removed from the "Special Measures" category and in the Summer of 2012, following record high exam results, the school relaunched as the ARK Putney Academy looking to consolidate further progress with the quality of its provision under the umbrella of the Absolute Return for Kids ARK organisation.

 The main part of Elliott School was a Grade II listed building designed in the early 1950s by G. A. Trevett of the London County Council architects' department.
 It was among the early work of John Bancroft who worked as an assistant on the project.
 English Heritage described it as "perhaps the finest of the large comprehensive schools built by the London County Council architects".
 In 2012 Wandsworth Council decided that much of the new ARK Putney Academy's open space would be sold for housing development to pay for a major refurbishment of the main school buildings.
 The decision received formal planning permission in October 2013, with the refurbishment taking place the following year.